kenXengineering/ec2EventNotifier/README.md

 # EC2 Event Notifier

-The EC2 Event Notifier is a simple utility that can send notification for EC2 Events.
+The EC2 Event Notifier is a simple utility that can send notifications for EC2 Events.
 An EC2 Event is a scheduled event by AWS, usually for alerting that an instance needs to be restarted or retired.
 This utility will look at all AWS EC2 instances and send a notification when an event is found.

 The EC2 Event Notifier currently supports Slack Webhooks.
-To enable the Slack Webhook, star the application with the `-slackWebHookURL` flag.
+To enable the Slack Webhook, start the application with the `-slackWebHookURL` flag.

 Example: